 Any Indian citizen and citizens of other countries legally living in India can apply for a Schengen visa in India.
-Indians living in other countries but legally present in the country may also apply for a Schengen visa in India if they can provide a competent reason why they cannot do in from the primary countries of residence.
+Indians living in other countries but legally present in the country may also apply for a Schengen visa in India if they can provide a competent reason why they cannot do it from their primary countries of residence.

 Documents Required for Indian Passport Holders